Aaron-Bopp/TIM/10_Sources/Readwise/Books/books_Darwin's Cathedral.md

 ###### ^288457438q

-This can be called the fundamental problem of social life.
+This can be called [[the fundamental problem of social life]].
 Groups function best when their members provide benefits for each other, but it is difficult to convert this kind of social organization into the currency of biological fitness.

 ^288457438

 #### DARWIN’S SOLUTION TO THE FUNDAMENTAL PROBLEM

 ##### ^288633669